 Please find below a chronological list of latest news from the SoNeAt Lab and beyond.
 More specific information about the listed items can be found when following the corresponding links.

-Our conceptual analysis paper “A Social Neuroscience Approach to Interpersonal Interaction in the Context of Disruption and Disorganization of Attachment (NAMDA)” has now been accepted in Frontiers in Psychiatry – Social cognition (as part of the Research Topic Social Interaction in Neuropsychiatry.
-As so far, only the abstract is available, the full paper can be accessed as a preprint here.
+Our conceptual analysis paper “A Social Neuroscience Approach to Interpersonal Interaction in the Context of Disruption and Disorganization of Attachment (NAMDA)” has now been published in Frontiers in Psychiatry – Social cognition (as part of the Research Topic Social Interaction in Neuropsychiatry).
+In this paper, we extend our functional neuro-anatomical model of human attachment (NAMA) to attachment disruption and disorganization.

 October 23rd, 2020: Podcast & The Conversation Piece